ethanwicker/ethanwicker.github.io/_posts/2021-01-15-multiple-linear-regression-003.md

 $$
 \begin{aligned}
 Y = \beta_0 + \beta_1X_1 + \beta_2X_2 + + \beta_3_X_1X_2 + \epsilon \\
-  = \beta_0 + (\beta_1 + \beta_3_X_2)X_1 + \beta_2X_2 + + \epsilon
+  = \beta_0 + (\beta_1 + \beta_3_X_2)X_1 + \beta_2X_2 + + \epsilon.
 \end{aligned}
-$$.
+$$

 Note, with the new interaction term, a change in either $X_1$ or $X_2$ will affect the impact the other predictor has on $Y$.
 Thus, they no longer have a simple additive relationship.

 Just as before, when doing statistical inference, we interpret the p-value of the interaction term as we would any other term.
 If the p-value of the interaction term is significant, we have strong evidence that the true relationship is non-linear.

 In the event an interaction term is significant, but the *main effects* are not, we should still include the main effects via the *hierarchy principle*.
-Because $X_1X_2$ tends to be correlated with $X_1$ and $X_2$, leaving them out tends to alter the meaning of the interaction.
+Because $X_1X_2$ is usually correlated with $X_1$ and $X_2$, leaving them out tends to alter the meaning of the interaction.

 The concept of interaction terms is also applicable to qualitative variables, or a combination of qualitative and quantitative variables.
-In particular, an interaction between a qualitative and quantitative variables has a particularly nice interpretation.
+In particular, an interaction between qualitative and quantitative variables has a particularly nice interpretation.
 Instead of two parallel hyperplanes, we get two intersecting hyperplanes.

 ##### Removing the Linear Assumption: Non-linear Relationships